 - 1. Elicit information for which there is no clear business necessity. - 2.
 Collect, review, transmit, store or destroy information in a manner that fails to protect against improper access to the material elicited. - 3.
 Fail to communicate to students/public a clear understanding of what may be expected from the services offered. - 4.
-Fail to inform students/public, as appropriate, of this policy, and to ensure a process for timely response to complaints.
+Fail to inform students/public, as appropriate, of this policy, and to ensure a process for timely response to complaints. - 5.
+Fail to operate without a student threat protocol.

-POLICY TITLE: TREATMENT OF FACULTY/STAFF/VOLUNTEERS
+POLICY 2.2: TREATMENT OF FACULTY / STAFF / VOLUNTEERS